mixxxdj/manual/source/chapters/djing_with_mixxx.rst

 Record your mix to disk
 -----------------------

-.. versionadded:: 2.1

-   Added recording widget to toggle a recording session.

 Click on the recording icon on top of the application window to start, and stop the recording session.
 The duration of the running recording is displayed next to the icon.